Virgilio-AI/vim-code-runner/README.md

 | zsh | yes | No | No |
 | cs | yes | No | No |
 | html | yes | No | No |

-you also will need to have cpdiff file in your environment variables and you will have to paste .ReadInputsPython.zsh and .RunPython.zsh into ~/.config/nvim/runFileConfigurations/